clubedaentrega/api-lift/README.md

 # API Lift

-Create a ready-to-go express router for a REST API with filters, input validation, versioning, automatic routes and logging.
+Create a ready-to-go express router for a REST API with filters, input validation, output checking, versioning, automatic routes and logging.

 See on [npm](https://www.npmjs.com/package/api-lift)